 Knowledge of Italian language

 A motivation letter must be added to your application.

 please write in italian

-The degree course in Management and Governance is taught in Italian.
+The degree course in “Economics for the environment and sustainability” is taught in Italian.

 Duration: 2 years